ImpulseSID/Playlite/README.md

 - Some features may require additional permissions on Android 11+.
 - Only common video formats are supported by default.

-## License

-*(Specify your license here, e.g., MIT, Apache 2.0, etc.)*

 ## Credits
 - [ExoPlayer (AndroidX Media3)](https://developer.android.com/guide/topics/media/exoplayer)
 - [Material Components for Android](https://material.io/develop/android)

----

-*This README was generated based on the current project files.*